maerzlc/maerzlc.github.io/index.md

 ## In short

-- 📍 Aachen, Germany (but open to move)
+- 📍 Regensdorf, Switzerland
-- ☁️ Cloud infrastructure (public, private and hybrid)
+- ☁️ Systems & Cloud architecture
 - 🏡 Works remotely

 ## About

-I am a cloud architect who has a background in infrastructure and network consulting.
-My focus lies on creating stable and secure services, automating infrastructure services and monitoring.
+I am a systems architect who has a background in infrastructure consulting and engineering My focus lies on creating stable and secure services, automating services and monitoring.
-I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.
+I live and work primarily in Switzerland.

 ## Motivation

-My experience in consulting and engineering in different cloud environments gives me deep insights into infrastructure.
-I'm looking to focus on architecture tasks in my next role.
-I prefer to design integrated solutions and work in projects.
+Strongly focused on architecture, building integrated platforms instead of islands.
+I have a wide and deep scope of projects and products.

 ## Specializes in

-Cloud and network infrastructure, automation.
-Infrastructure as Code, DNS (and its obscurities), security best practices.
+Cloud and systems infrastructure, automation.
+Infrastructure as Code, DNS (and its obscurities), security.

 ## Experience

-`Current`
+`2023`:
+__Systems Architect__, emineo AG

+- Designing and building a custom software project for a government institution
+- Technology used: Java Linux, k8s, ArgoCD, Gitlab CI...
+- Strong customer contact role, wide scope of view of the project across tenants
+- Architectural and process focus, consulting and forecasting

+`2021`
 __Networks & Infrastructure Architect__, [German Edge Cloud](https://gec.io/)

 - Leading employees in delivery of edge computing appliances